 www.mosmosh.com

-After my recent visit to Flow in Florence it deserves a big cadeau!
+After my recent visit to Flow in Florence, it deserves a big cadeau!
 The store is well thought out for the smallest details and they have really captured a unique atmosphere.
 As soon as I entered the store, I noticed their carefully selected product mix, but also their delightful and beautiful way of presenting the products around the store.
 The service lived up to the retailer’s overall style, and it was very inspiring to visit such a well-executed and pleasant store.

 VINCENT QUAN, ASSOCIATE PROFESSOR, FASHION INSTITUTE OF TECHNOLOGY